Keto Zuppa Toscana

 Pour the chicken broth into the Dutch oven with the onion mixture; bring to a boil over high heat.
 Add the cauliflower, and boil until fork tender, about 15 minutes.
 Reduce the heat to medium and stir in the heavy cream and the cooked sausage; heat through.
 Mix the spinach and bacon into the soup a couple of minutes before serving.
 If you want a thicker soup, sprinkle the xanthan gum over the soup and quickly whisk in to combine and simmer until thickened.
 You can top with grated Parmesan if desired.

-You can control the thickness of the soup by the amount of potatoes you put in it.
+You can control the thickness of the soup by the amount of cauliflower you put in it.
 The original soup isn't extremely thick but is chunky.